MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-troubleshooting.md

 #### Step 1: Enable diagnostic logging

 The Azure Monitor Exporter uses EventSource for its internal logging.
-The exporter logs are available to any EventListener by opting in to the source that's named `OpenTelemetry-AzureMonitor-Exporter`.
+The exporter logs are available to any EventListener by opting in to the source named `OpenTelemetry-AzureMonitor-Exporter`.
 For troubleshooting steps, see [OpenTelemetry Troubleshooting](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry#troubleshooting) on GitHub.

 #### Step 2: Test connectivity between your application host and the ingestion service